 Tokelau has tiny trade flows.
-The physical characteristics of the atolls limit economic development, and the few natural resources and agricultural production are enough to meet only the basic needs in Tokelau itself.
+The physical characteristics of the atolls limit economic development potential, and the few natural resources and limited agricultural production are sufficient to meet only a basic level of needs in Tokelau.

 Ocean and lagoon fish and shellfish are plentiful, and are part of the staple diet for Tokelauans.
-Under new regulations the Administrator of Tokelau is now responsible for managing Tokelau’s EEZ, and fisheries licence fees are expected to contribute substantially to Tokelau's budget.
+Tokelau has an Exclusive Economic Zone (EEZ) stretching across 318,990 square kilometres and fisheries licence fees contribute significantly to Tokelau's budget.

 New Zealand to Tokelau